ExpressLRS/Docs/docs/quick-start/flashing-bootloader.md

 - Currently, the most stable version of OpenTX to use with ExpressLRS is 2.3.10 ExpressLRS version found here: [ExpressLRS OpenTX 2.3.10](https://github.com/ExpressLRS/ExpressLRS/tree/250-500-race-modes/OpenTX)
 - If your radio isn't supported by the 2.3.10 ExpressLRS Binaries, your next best option at the moment is the OpenTX Nightly.
 Using the [OpenTX Nightly Companion Software](https://www.open-tx.org/2019/05/17/2.3-nightlies), download the .bin file

-- Flash the bin to your radio using normal OpenTX updating protocols (remember to back everything up!)
+Flash the bin to your radio using normal OpenTX updating protocols (remember to back everything up!)

-Then, with your new version of OpenTX, copy [`r9m_elrs_bl.frk`](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_elrs_bl.frk?raw=true) onto the SD card of your radio, in the `/FIRMWARE/` folder.
+Then, with your new version of OpenTX, copy [`r9m_elrs_bl.frk`](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_elrs_bl.frk?raw=true) onto the SD card of your radio, in the `/FIRMWARE` folder.

-Flash `r9m_elrs_bl.frk` to your TX module:
+Flash `r9m_elrs_bl.frk` (14kb) to your TX module:

-  * Navigate in OpenTX to the TOOLS menu (hold MENU)
+  * Navigate in OpenTX to the TOOLS menu (hold SYS button)
-  * Page to the SD-HC CARD page, then the FIRMWARE folder
+  * Page to the SD-HC CARD page, then the `FIRMWARE` folder
   * Flash the frk file by holding OK and selecting "Flash external module"

 **Done!
 Continue to the next page to set up your user defines.**